mpolyak/nodetx/README.md

 [Node] - Node.js is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.

-[Ascii Table] - Easy table output for node debugging, but you could probably do more with it, since its just a string.

 Installation
 ------------
 From the command line run the following commands: